WKRG-TV

 WKRG-TV (channel 5) is a television station licensed to Mobile, Alabama, United States, serving southwest Alabama and northwest Florida as an affiliate of CBS.
-It is owned by Nexstar Media Group alongside Gulf Shores, Alabama–licensed CW owned-and-operated station WFNA (channel 55).
+It is owned by Nexstar Media Group alongside CW outlet WFNA (channel 55).
 The two stations share studios with several radio stations owned by iHeartMedia on Broadcast Drive in southwest Mobile; WKRG-TV's transmitter is located in unincorporated Baldwin County near Spanish Fort, Alabama.

 History

 WKRG-TV first signed on the air September 5, 1955.
 The station was founded by the architect and movie theater owner Kenneth R. Giddens, who also put WKRG radio (710 AM, now WNTM, and 99.9 FM, now WMXC) on the air.
 Owing to the radio station's ties with the CBS Radio Network, WKRG-TV has served as the market's CBS affiliate from its sign-on.
 It is the only commercial station in the market that has never changed its primary affiliation.
 WKRG-TV originally operated from studios located on St. Louis Street in downtown Mobile until around 1982, when it relocated its operations to an area near the Bel Air Mall, which Giddens also had a hand in developing.
 The TV station operates on the bottom floor while the radio stations operate on the second and third floors of the building.

 Giddens originally had a 20% stake in WKRG-TV, and the other stakes were held by local businesses and colleges.
 On April 4, 1958, Giddens sold 50% of the station to Mobile Press-Register, Inc. He regained full control of the station in 1966.

 For years, WKRG-TV was the only locally owned station in the Mobile–Pensacola–Pascagoula area.
 This changed after the death of Giddens in 1993.
 The radio stations were sold off in 1994, although they remain housed in the same building as the television station.
 Spartan Communications purchased WKRG-TV in 1998; the station then came under the ownership of Media General after it purchased Spartan in 2000.
 The station celebrated its 60th year of broadcasting in 2015.

 In 2007, WKRG entered into a radio partnership with Clear Channel Communications (now iHeartMedia), in effect re-establishing ties with former sister stations WNTM and WMXC, as well as WKSJ-FM (94.9 FM) and WRKH (96.1 FM).
 The radio stations were previously partnered with NBC affiliate WPMI-TV (channel 15), an association that ended as a result of Clear Channel selling its television stations (including WPMI) to Newport Television in 2008.

 Between the early 1980s and 2012, WKRG served as the default CBS affiliate for the eastern half of the Pascagoula–Biloxi, Mississippi market as that market did not have a CBS affiliate of its own; WKRG was available to cable subscribers in Biloxi and Gulfport, Mississippi, and usually serves the area's "B" CBS station behind New Orleans affiliate WWL-TV.
 This changed in 2012, when ABC affiliate WLOX signed an affiliation agreement to carry CBS programming on one of its digital subchannels.